nommuna/GeoNet-Proj/README.md

 ## GeoNet Project
 React app for showing how much you contributed to GeoNet.

-## Please note: This is in beta.
-They may be bugs.

 ### What this app used for?
 This app was made for anyone looking for an easy way to look up how much they have contributed to GeoNet.